26th Infantry Division (United States): Overseas

 Rest at Metz was interrupted by the German offensive in the Ardennes, the Battle of the Bulge.
 The division moved north to Luxembourg from 19 to 21 December, to take part in the battle of the Ardennes break-through.
 It attacked at Rambrouch and Grosbous on 22 December, beat off strong German counterattacks, captured Arsdorf on Christmas Day after heavy fighting, attacked toward the Wiltz River, but was forced to withdraw in the face of determined German resistance.
 After regrouping on 5–8 January 1945, it attacked again, crossing the Wiltz River on 20 January.

 The division continued its advance, taking Grummelscheid on 21 January, and crossed the Clerf River on 24 January.
 The division was reassigned to XX Corps.
 The division immediately shifted to the east bank of the Saar, and maintained defensive positions in the Saarlautern area from 29 January until 6 March 1945.

 The division's drive to the Rhine River jumped off on 13 March 1945, and carried the division through Merzig from 17 March, to the Rhine by 21 March, and across the Rhine at Oppenheim on 25–26 March.

-The division was then reassigned to XII Corps.
+The division was subsequently reassigned to XII Corps.
 It took part in the house-to-house reduction of Hanau on 28 March, broke out of the Main River bridgehead, drove through Fulda on 1 April, and helped reduce Meiningen on 5 April.
 Moving southeast into Austria, the division assisted in the capture of Linz, 5 May.
 It had changed the direction of its advance, and was moving northeast into Czechoslovakia, across the Vltava River, when the cease-fire order was received.
 One day later, the division overran the Gusen concentration camp in conjunction with the 11th Armored Division, liberating it from German forces.
 There, it discovered that the Germans had used forced labor to carve out an elaborate tunnel system with underground aircraft production facilities.
 SS officers at the camp allegedly planned to demolish the tunnels with the prisoners inside, but the movement of the 26th Infantry and 11th Armored Divisions prevented this.